 Step 7: Installation of Moulding Around Frame

-Unfinished moulding was then nailed to the wall and face frame of the bookcases and cabinets.
+Finally, I nailed unfinished moulding from Home Depot to the wall and face frames of the bookcases and cabinets.
 In between each piece is a custom-built column consisting of several stacked pieces: a plinth block at the bottom, a piece of fluted column above, and a rosette at the top.
 In between the plinth blocks are flat pieces of Maple wood with upside down chair rail moulding added to its top.
-Above the cabinets is an inverted piece of base moulding was placed in between the columns.
+Above the cabinets is an inverted piece of base moulding that was placed in between the columns.
 Finally, a piece of crown moulding was added at the very top.

 Step 8: Painting of Moulding

-The moulding had holes filled, caulk applied to any gaps, and was then painted so everything flowed seemlessly together.
+I filled in nail holes in the moulding using wood filler and applied caulk to all gaps.
+Then I painted the moulding so everything flowed seamlessly together.
 You can’t even tell which pieces are separate from each other.
+As far as anyone can tell, it is a custom built in.
 The first photo below shows the plinth block with fluted moulding stacked on top.
 To the side are flat pieces of wood with chair rail placed upside down on top.
 The second photo shows the rosette block at the top of the fluted moulding, with upside down base moulding on each side and crown above.

 Step 9: Finishing Touches

-Finally, everything is installed and plugged in.
+Finally, I installed all the rest of the entertainment components, added books, photo frames and other nick knacks to the shelving, and plugged it all in.
 No more hole in the wall–it now looks completely built in!
 Inside the taller doors are pull-out trays for DVDs and other items.
+It was a lot of work, but much simpler than a fully custom job since I was able to use pre-built component bookcases and cabinets from Highlands Designs.